S0L009/FUNDUS/README.md

 1. **Capturing High-Resolution Fundus Images:** Utilizing reinforcement learning for precise joystick movements to capture high-quality fundus images.
 2. **Region of Interest Extraction:** Utilizing computer vision methods to isolate the ROI from the entire Fundus Image.
 3. **Optic Disc Segmentation:** Isolating the optic disc from the cropped fundus images.
-4. **Glaucoma Classification:** Differentiating between glaucoma suspects and healthy individuals.
+4. **Glaucoma Classification:** Differentiating between glaucoma suspects and healthy individuals
+5. **Report Generation:** Creating a comprehensive report based on the classification results.

 ## Results: